With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 A) ANATOMICAL CLASSIFICATION

-By the type of the bleeding vessel, bleeding is divided into arterial, venous, arteriovenous, capillary and parenchymal.
+Based on the type of bleeding vessel, bleeding is divided into arterial, venous, arteriovenous, capillary and parenchymal.

-Arterial bleeding...
+Arterial bleeding.
 Bleeding from a damaged artery.
-The blood flows out quickly, under pressure, often in a pulsating stream, sometimes gushing.
+Blood flows out quickly, under pressure, often in a pulsating stream, sometimes gushing out.
 The blood is bright scarlet.
 The rate of blood loss is quite high.
-The volume of blood loss is determined by the diameter of the vessel and the nature of the damage (lateral, complete, etc.).
+The volume of blood loss is determined by the diameter of the vessel and the nature of the injury (lateral, complete, etc.).

-With profuse (profuse) arterial bleeding, the wound is in the projection of a large artery; the outpouring blood is bright red (scarlet), beats with a strong pulsating stream.
-Due to the high blood pressure, usually, the bleeding does not stop on its own.
-Damage to the main artery is dangerous, both rapidly progressing blood loss and ischemia of the tissues that it must supply with blood.
+With profuse (heavy) arterial bleeding, the wound is in the projection of a large artery; the gushing blood is bright red (scarlet), beating in a strong pulsating stream.
+Due to high blood pressure, bleeding usually does not stop on its own.
+Damage to the main artery is dangerous, both due to rapidly progressing blood loss and ischemia of the tissues to which it must supply blood.
 The rate of blood loss is high, which often does not allow the development of compensatory mechanisms and can quickly lead to death.

-Venous bleeding...
+Venous bleeding.
 Bleeding from a damaged vein.
-Uniform flow of dark cherry color of blood.
-The blood loss rate is less than with arterial bleeding, but with a large diameter of the damaged vein, it can be very significant.
-Only when the damaged vein is located next to a large artery, a pulsating stream can be observed due to transmission pulsation.
-When bleeding from the veins of the neck, the dangers of air embolism should be kept in mind.
-If large veins of the upper half of the body are damaged, blood can flow out in an intermittent stream, synchronously with breathing (due to the suction action of the chest), and not the pulse.
+Uniform flow of dark cherry-colored blood.
+The rate of blood loss is less than with arterial bleeding, but with a large diameter of the damaged vein it can be very significant.
+Only when the damaged vein is located next to a large artery can a pulsating jet be observed due to transmission pulsation.
+When bleeding from the veins of the neck, you need to remember the danger of air embolism.
+If large veins of the upper half of the body are damaged, blood may flow out in an intermittent stream, synchronous with breathing (due to the suction action of the chest), and not with the pulse.

-There are significant clinical differences in bleeding with damage to deep (large, trunk) and superficial (saphenous) veins.
-Bleeding in case of damage to the main veins is no less, and sometimes even more dangerous than arterial, because it quickly leads to a drop in pressure in the mouths of the vena cava, which is accompanied by a decrease in the force of heart contractions.
-Such bleeding can lead to air embolism, which is especially common in case of damage to the veins of the neck, intraoperative damage to the vena cava.
-Veins, in contrast to arteries, have an underdeveloped muscular membrane, and the rate of blood loss almost does not decrease due to vasospasm.
+There are significant clinical differences in bleeding when the deep (large, main) and superficial (subcutaneous) veins are damaged.
+Bleeding due to damage to the main veins is no less, and sometimes even more dangerous, than arterial bleeding, since it quickly leads to a drop in pressure at the mouth of the vena cava, which is accompanied by a decrease in the strength of heart contractions.
+Such bleeding can lead to air embolism, which especially often develops with damage to the veins of the neck or intraoperative damage to the vena cava.
+Veins, unlike arteries, have an underdeveloped muscular layer, and the rate of blood loss is almost not reduced due to vessel spasm.

-Bleeding from damaged saphenous veins, as a rule, is less dangerous, since the rate of blood loss is much lower and there is practically no danger of air embolism.
+Bleeding from damaged saphenous veins is usually less dangerous, since the rate of blood loss is much lower and there is virtually no risk of air embolism.

-Capillary bleeding...
-Bleeding from capillaries, in which blood oozes evenly from the entire surface of damaged tissues.
-This bleeding is caused by damage to the capillaries and other microvessels.
-In this case, as a rule, the entire wound surface bleeds, which, after drying, is again covered with blood.
+Capillary bleeding.
+Bleeding from capillaries, in which blood oozes evenly from the entire surface of damaged tissue.
+This bleeding is caused by damage to capillaries and other microvessels.
+In this case, as a rule, the entire wound surface bleeds, which, after drying, becomes covered with blood again.
 Such bleeding is observed when any vascularized tissue is damaged (only a few tissues do not have their own vessels: cartilage, cornea, dura mater).
 Capillary bleeding usually stops on its own.

-Capillary bleeding is of clinical importance with a large area of the wound surface, disorders of the blood coagulation system and damage to well-supplied tissues.
+Capillary bleeding is of clinical significance when there is a large area of the wound surface, disorders of the blood coagulation system and damage to well-supplied tissues.

 Arteriovenous bleeding.
-In the presence of both arterial and venous bleeding.
-Combined damage to an artery and vein located next to each other, as part of one neurovascular bundle, is especially common.
-The clinical picture consists of a combination of symptoms of various types of bleeding, and, at the stage of first aid, it is not always possible to reliably determine the source and nature of bleeding.
+In the presence of simultaneous arterial and venous bleeding.
+Particularly common is combined damage to an artery and vein located nearby, as part of one neurovascular bundle.
+The clinical picture consists of a combination of symptoms of various types of bleeding, and, at the first aid stage, it is not always possible to reliably determine the source and nature of the bleeding.

-Depending on the cause that led to the release of blood from the vascular bed, two types of bleeding are distinguished:
+Depending on the reason that led to the release of blood from the vascular bed, two types of bleeding are distinguished:

 Physiological bleeding among women.